-Google Cloud provides health checking mechanisms that determine if backends — such as instance groups and network endpoint groups (NEGs) — properly respond to traffic.
-This document discusses health checking concepts specific to Google Cloud and its load balancers.
+Google Cloud provides health checks to determine if backends respond to traffic.
+This document discusses health checking concepts for Google Cloud load balancers and Traffic Director.

-Google Cloud provides global and regional health check systems that connect to backends on a configurable, periodic basis.
-Each connection attempt is called a probe, and each health check system is called a prober.
+Health checks connect to backends on a configurable, periodic basis.
+Each connection attempt is called a probe.
 Google Cloud records the success or failure of each probe.

-Health checks and load balancers work together.
-Based on a configurable number of sequential successful or failed probes, Google Cloud computes an overall health state for each backend in the load balancer.
+Based on a configurable number of sequential successful or failed probes, an overall health state is computed for each backend.
 Backends that respond successfully for the configured number of times are considered healthy.
-Backends that fail to respond successfully for a separate number of times are unhealthy.
+Backends that fail to respond successfully for a separately configurable number of times are unhealthy.

-Google Cloud uses the overall health state of each backend to determine its eligibility for receiving new requests or connections.
-In addition to being able to configure probe frequency and health state thresholds, you can configure the criteria that define a successful probe.
-This document describes how health checks work in detail.
+The overall health state of each backend determines eligibility to receive new requests or connections.
+You can configure the criteria that define a successful probe.
+This is discussed in detail in the section How health checks work.

 Health check categories, protocols, and ports

-There are two health check categories: health checks and legacy health checks.
-Each category supports a different set of protocols and a means for specifying the port used for health checking.
-The protocol and port determine how Google Cloud health check systems contact your backends.
-For example, you can create a health check that uses the HTTP protocol on TCP port 80, or you can create a health check that uses the TCP protocol for a named port configured on an instance group.
+The protocol and port determine how health check probes are done.
+For example, a health check can use the HTTP protocol on TCP port 80, or it can use the TCP protocol for a named port in an instance group.

-You cannot convert a legacy health check to a health check or vice versa.
+You cannot convert a legacy health check to a health check, and you cannot convert a health check to a legacy health check.

 Selecting a health check

-Health checks must be compatible with the type of load balancer and the types of backends (instance groups or network endpoint groups) it uses.
-The three factors you must specify when you create a health check are:
+Health checks must be compatible with the type of load balancer (or Traffic Director) and the backend types.
+The factors to consider when you select a health check are as follows:

-- Category: health check or legacy health check, which must be compatible with the load balancer
+- Category: health check or legacy health check.

-- Protocol: defines what protocol the Google Cloud systems use to periodically probe your backends
+- Protocol: protocol that Google Cloud uses to probe the backends.

 Category and protocol